 Groote Eylandt | A Short History

-The Macassans brought with them culinary delights, including tamarinds, chilli and beer which they often used to try and bargain with the locals for access to women.
+The Macassans brought with them culinary delights, including tamarinds, chilli, and beer which they often used to try and bargain with the locals for access to women.
 These incursions, in breach of strict laws, caused skirmishes and social issues, including the occasional abduction of women for their return journey home.
-It’s no surprise then that Indonesian historical records report a number of massacres by the Aboriginal people.
+It’s no surprise then those Indonesian historical records report a number of massacres by the Aboriginal people.

 The interactions were not all bad; however, as the visitors did bring with them new maritime technologies which were subsequently taken up by the Aboriginal people, affording them the ability to travel and fish more successfully.
-Art, language, economies and genetics on Groote Eylandt have all been influenced by several hundred years of contact.
+Art, language, economies, and genetics on Groote Eylandt have all been influenced by several hundred years of contact.

 Trade with the Macassans ceased abruptly in 1906 due to changes to Commonwealth Government laws regarding Australian waters and fishing rights.

 First contact with the later arriving Europeans is well-documented although slightly contentious.
 According to historical records, Willem van Coolsteerdt first sighted the island in 1623 aboard the Dutch ship Arnhem.
 In 1644, Abel Tasman, in the service of the Dutch East India Company, arrived on the island’s shores pronouncing it ‘Groote’ or great – meaning large.
-However the prevalence of Mikado Josephs Disease on the island suggests that Portuguese visitors may have been among the first of the Europeans to arrive in approximately 1558, with alternative histories suggesting that 25 Portuguese settlers and merchants landed on Groote at this time.
+However, the prevalence of Mikado Josephs Disease on the island suggests that Portuguese visitors may have been among the first of the Europeans to arrive in approximately 1558, with alternative histories suggesting that 25 Portuguese settlers and merchants landed on Groote at this time.

-It wasn’t until nearly 400 years later that the Anglican missionaries, under the auspices of the Church Missionary Society (‘CMS’) came bringing with them the Christian bible, food and the promise of salvation.
-They arrived in 1921 and stayed until 1971, leaving many mission buildings in their wake, including a beautiful open air church on the banks of the Angurugu River where the community of Angurugu now stands.
+It wasn’t until nearly 400 years later that the Anglican missionaries, under the auspices of the Church Missionary Society (‘CMS’) came bringing with them the Christian bible, food, and the promise of salvation.
+They arrived in 1921 and stayed until 1971, leaving many mission buildings in their wake, including a beautiful open-air church on the banks of the Angurugu River where the community of Angurugu now stands.

 © Anindilyakwa Land Council